rstarostecki/pyssistant/readme.md

 1. Clone repository
 2. Run pyssistant or add pythonw.exe path_to_pyssistant to startup folder.
     1. Durring first start pyssitant creates home folder in AppData/local folder of your current user, and prepare basic command.db where any pyssistant commands are registered
-    2. Press CTRL to show or hide PYSSISTANT.
+    2. Press CTRL twice (quite fast) to show PYSSISTANT and one to hide PYSSISTANT.
     3. Enter any command full or partial name and press Enter or gravis sign ` tu run command.
 (In some cases you should run pyssistan as admin)
 3. If you want to add new commands: add new to existing modules or write new module.
 Each module have 'pyssistant_commands' list with commands.
 Look at infrastructure.py as example.
 If you want to add new module add them also in _update_known_modules_ method in db_assistant.py.
     1. Then restart application with 'restart' command (aka. x restart) and reload commands.db with 'x db update known' command (You can type 'db' and in basic cases it's enough.
 You don't need to remember whole name of command, this is why is so simple.)